mstksg/advent-of-code-2020/reflections.md

     }
 ```

-With an appropriate `Monoid` instance that merges known fields together, and a
+with an appropriate `Monoid` instance that merges known fields together, and a
 function like

 ```haskell